< The History>

 Born in 1936, he started as an apprentice, at the age of 15, to his father Soei Mizukami (水上荘詠), also highly skilled wood lathe hand carving craftsman and who was a prestigious member of the Nihon Kogeikai (Japan Kogei Association).
 Takashi also became a member of the Nihon Kogeikai at the age of 33, and since then he earned many awards in his life.
 Master Mizukami’s motto was; “Feeling the warmth of the wood, bringing about the beauty of the grains, and shaping the form to be safe, light, and usable as your daily item.”

 For Master Mizukami, to do his job right, he had traveled every year to the deep in the mountains of Wakayama Prefecture to purchase a whole timber.
 He would have a huge timber transported back to his house and he would cut it into big chunk pieces as he wants and let it dry for many years.
 Then he would slice it in a smaller chunk and let it dry for several years.
 And a little smaller chunk and store it inside your warm house.
-As you understand by now, the traditional wood lathe carvers are also the suppliers of the fine wood.
-Understanding the wood and taking care of the drying process to minimize the warp of the wood core i.e. Japanese lacquerware in the longterm, which is one of the most difficult and important quality control elements that can not be easily checked.
+As you understand by now, the traditional wood lathe carvers are also the suppliers of finely controlled wood.
+Understanding the wood and taking care of the drying process to minimize the warp of the wood core in the long term, is one of the most difficult and important quality control elements of the Japanese lacquerware that can not be easily checked once after it has been made into owans.
 This is how the quality of the wood core for lacquerware was assured from the old days.

 Luckily, many had been taught by Master Mizukami at the Yamanaka Lacquerware Insititute where he taught for 17 years.
 We hope that the true heart of Yamanaka wood lathe craftsmen is passed on to in the future.